Participation criterion: Instant-runoff (ranked-choice) voting

 The participation criterion says that the addition of voters who prefer Center over Bottom should not cause Bottom to win.
 Yet the increase in support for the Top party allows it to defeat the Center party in the first round.
 As a result, 15 votes that previously counted toward Center now count toward their second preference, Bottom, which is enough to give Bottom the victory.
 This makes the election an example of a center-squeeze, a class of elections where instant-runoff and plurality have difficulty electing the majority-preferred candidate.

 Condorcet methods

 When there are at most 3 major candidates, Minimax Condorcet and its variants (such as ranked pairs and Schulze's method) satisfy the participation criterion.
 However, with more than 3 candidates, Hervé Moulin proved that every deterministic Condorcet method can sometimes fail participation.
 Similar incompatibilities have also been shown for set-valued voting rules.
 The randomized Condorcet rule satisfies the criterion, but fails the closely related monotonicity criterion in situations with Condorcet cycles.

 Studies suggest such failures may be empirically rare, however.
 One study surveying 306 publicly available election datasets found no participation failures for methods in the ranked pairs-minimax family.

-In addition to participation, an even more severe paradox property can occur with Condorect's principle: it may be better for a voter to submit a completely reversed ballot than to submit a ballot that ranks all candidates honestly.
+In addition to participation, an even more severe paradox property can occur with Condorcet's principle: it may be better for a voter to submit a completely reversed ballot than to submit a ballot that ranks all candidates honestly.